 Simply replace the border parameter with the corresponding border style type number shown in the table above to customize your QR codes.
-Plus use this in conjunction with the QR color parameter for even more of a verity of styles.
+Plus use this in conjunction with the QR color parameter for even more of a variety of styles.

 The following URL is an example API request which includes a red textured border and a red QR code.

-Now you can easily embed the QR code in your (X)HTML documents by using the img tag.
-Example code shown below.
+Now you can easily embed the QR code in your HTML documents by using the img tag.
+Example HTML snippet shown below.

 300 by 300 pixels is the base image size.
-You can make the image smaller by simply changing the dimensions of the (X)HTML img tag while still maintaining the image resolution.
+You can make the image smaller by simply changing the dimensions of the HTML img tag while still maintaining the image resolution.
 Just make sure both height and width are the same dimensions.

-Sample image output from (X)HTML code shown above using an API request.
+Sample image output from HTML code shown above using an API request.